timothydodd/CSSHemi/README.md

 # CSSHemi
 C# CSS Query Library

-This library is used to query HTML elements using the standard CSS similar to how JQuery works.
+This library is used to query HTML elements out of a string using standard CSS selectors.

+The core elements of this library use string extensions.

 Example: